 Justin is also the co-founder of One Project, an emerging non-profit whose mission is to inspire the brightest minds to work on the highest-impact projects for creating social good.

-Ben Silbermann is an internet entrepreneur who is the co-founder and CEO of Pinterest, a virtual pinboard that lets users organize images, links, recipes, and other items.
+Ben Silbermann is an internet entrepreneur who is the co-founder and Executive Chair of Pinterest, a virtual pinboard that lets users organize images, links, recipes, and other items.
 The website allows users to create and manage theme-based image collections called ‘pinboards.’
 Examples include events, interests, hobbies, and more.
 Users can browse other pinboards for inspiration, ‘re-pin’ images to their own collections, and/or ‘like’ photos.
 Silberman competed in both speech and debate and attended the National Tournament.